RobotWebTools/rclnodejs/tutorials/actionlib.md

 ## Actionlib background

 To continue the tutorial, you should have some basic understanding of the `action` term in ROS.
-If you're not familar with it, please refer to the [description](http://wiki.ros.org/actionlib/DetailedDescription).
+If you're not familiar with it, please refer to the [description](http://wiki.ros.org/actionlib/DetailedDescription).

 ## Precondition